jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 The idea is that if you can't do that, you don't know the concept well enough.

-Note: the age of the person towhom you're explaining your learning concept can vary.
-The goal is for you to be able to explain something you understand to someone with little knowledge or context.
+Note: the age of the person to whom you're explaining your learning concept can vary.
+Focus on being able to explain something you understand to someone with little knowledge or context.

 The second technique I want to point out is called [Ultralearning](https://www.scotthyoung.com/blog/ultralearning/).
 In his book, Scott Young explains Ultralearning as,